php/php-langspec/spec/php-spec-draft.md

 ####Value Assignment of Scalar Types to a Local Variable
 Value assignment is the primary means by which the programmer can create local variables.
-If a local variable appears on the left-hand side of value assignment does not exist, the engine will bring a new local variable into existence and create a VSlot and initial VStore for storing the local variable's value.
+If a local variable that appears on the left-hand side of value assignment does not exist, the engine will bring a new local variable into existence and create a VSlot and initial VStore for storing the local variable's value.